-The accompanying Proxy is solicited by and on behalf of the Board of Directors of The Peoples Holding Company (the "Company") for use at the Annual Meeting of Stockholders to be held on April 13, 1999, and any adjournments thereof.
+The accompanying Proxy is solicited by and on behalf of the Board of Directors of The Peoples Holding Company (the "Company") for use at the Annual Meeting of Stockholders to be held on April 11, 2000, and any adjournments thereof.
 The time and place of the meeting is set forth in the accompanying Notice of Meeting.
 All expenses of preparing, printing and mailing the Proxy and all materials used in the solicitation thereof will be borne by the Company.
-In addition to the use of the mails, proxies may be solicited by personal interview and telephone by directors, officers and other employees of the Company, none of whom will receive additional compensation for their services.
-The date on which this Proxy Statement and the accompanying Proxy are first being sent or given to Stockholders of the Company is March 22, 1999.
+In addition to the use of the mails, proxies may be solicited by personal interview and telephone by directors, officers and other employees of the Company, with none receiving additional compensation for their services.
+This Proxy Statement and the accompanying Proxy are first being sent or given to Stockholders of the Company on or about March 15, 2000.